Nicholas P. Panos

 B.A., Colgate; M.B.A, Columbia; J.D., University of Denver

-Nicholas P. Panos is a Senior Special Counsel in the Office of Mergers and Acquisitions at the SEC’s Division of Corporation Finance in Washington, D.C....Continue Reading
+Nicholas P. Panos serves the SEC's Division of Corporation Finance as a Senior Special Counsel in the Office of Mergers and Acquisitions.
+His responsibilities include...Continue Reading